-As a school, we are working on the Autism Friendly Schools initiative.
+As a school, we have been working on the Autism Friendly Schools initiative.

 This is an audit tool and consultation package that enables SENCOs and Senior Leaders to ‘know what good looks like’, celebrate successes in this area and identify necessary developments within the time-frame of the package and longer term.
-Matt Wilmott, an Autism Advisor, is working closely with us this year to improve the experience, attendance and attainment of pupils with an Autism Spectrum Condition or social communication difficulties.
+Matt Wilmott, an Autism Advisor, has worked closely with us during the last academic year to improve the experience, attendance and attainment of pupils with an Autism Spectrum Condition or social communication difficulties.

-The Audit tool has been developed by the Autism Spectrum Team using national and local benchmarking of good practice.
-It covers eight areas in detail – these are: 1.
+The Audit tool was developed by the Autism Spectrum Team using national and local benchmarking of good practice.
+It covered eight areas in detail – these are: 1.
 Statutory Requirements, Policies and Continuous Professional Development 2.
 Advocacy 3.
 Meeting Individual Needs 4.
 Relationships 5.
 Transitions 6.
 Curriculum 7.
 Sensory Needs 8.
 Environments

 - There will be a daily visual timetable in each classroom.
 This will be consistent across every class.

 - Safer handling and positive handling techniques and communication will be used.

 - There will be a quiet working area in or near each classroom which children can access when needed.

 - All staff will avoid using ambiguous language (eg sarcasm) as part of their everyday dialogue with children.